TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ It's been a while since we built documentation with sphinx.
 We probably want to start from scratch on that for the refactoring.

+_ISSUE_ when requests are written to yaml (MPIRunRequest and SimultaneousRequestQueue), could there be modules that need to be loaded by the new process as well?
+Could there be folders that need to be added to the python path?
+You could have the customization module track this.
+When its relevant classes are used, it keeps track of the additions in a module variable, and then can write those items back out to yaml.

 # Refactoring

 - DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules